 Once you get your credit report, check for anything that is wrong.
 Your credit report should give information on how to work with the credit reporting agencies to fix any errors.
 If you find problems on your credit report that make you believe that you have been the victim of identify theft, then you must contact the credit reporting agencies immediately.
-You can get detailed guidance and assistance from Victim's Initiative for Counseling, Advocacy and Restoration (VICARS) at (888)343-4414 or www.idvictim.org.
+You can get assistance from the Texas Foster Youth Justice Project at (877)313-3688.
 If you may have been the victim of identity theft, then you may also need to close any bank accounts or credit cards that you currently have open as well as contact the Federal Trade Commission (FTC) and the local police.
 The FTC website at www.ftc.gov/idtheft can give you more information about the steps you should take.